neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ## Learning Objectives

-After this session you should be able to:
+In this session you will learn:

-- [ ] understand client/server dynamics
+- [ ] about client/server dynamics
-- [ ] how html works
+- [ ] how HTML works
-- [ ] what semantic html is
+- [ ] what semantic HTML is

 ---